perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 Download and run the Windows-based installers for [Git](https://git-scm.com) and [Node.js](https://nodejs.org/) LTS, then run `npm install` as described below.
 Note that the native toolchain, available via [chocolatey](https://chocolatey.org), is _not_ required for the authentication service.

-### Build
+### Installing Module Dependencies

-With the authentication service code downloaded, open a terminal window and change to the directory containing the service code.
-Then download and build the dependencies using the npm command:
+If not using the `install.sh` installation script, then it is necessary to run `npm install` to download the module dependencies for the authentication service.
+Open a terminal window and change to the directory containing the service code, then run the following `npm` command:

 ```shell
 $ npm install